undeemed/pluely/SYSTEM_AUDIO_SETUP.md

 ## 🎉 Conclusion

-Pluely now supports **multiple audio capture methods** to work with your setup:

-- **🎤 Default Input**: Works immediately, no setup required
+Pluely uses **system audio capture** to provide powerful transcription capabilities:

-- **🔊 System Audio**: Captures everything your computer plays (requires setup)
+- **🔊 System Audio**: Captures everything your computer plays
 - **🔍 Debug Tools**: Help troubleshoot and verify your configuration
 - **🎵 Audio Testing**: Verify audio levels and device detection

-**The key insight**: You don't need BlackHole or virtual devices to use Pluely - the "Default Input" method works out of the box for voice input.
-System audio capture is an advanced feature that requires additional setup but enables powerful use cases like meeting transcription and video analysis.

-Choose the method that best fits your needs and technical comfort level!
+**System audio capture** enables powerful use cases like meeting transcription, video analysis, and real-time captioning of any audio playing on your computer.

+Follow the platform-specific setup guide above to get started!